jdc20181/BusinessOS/README.md

 # BusinessOS
-A Theoretical project - hoping to become useful
+A Theoretical coding exercise project - hoping to become useful

 Business OS is not really an operating system, but instead an all-in-one desktop management app.